Welcome...

 • Digital, cumulative culture & evolution

-• Media (histories) and everyday life
+• Information repertoires and everyday life

-• Media infrastructures (political economy of internet in space)
+• Media infrastructures

-• Alternative economic and governance systems
+• Urban, economic and governance alternative systems

 Some keywords to investigate these themes: